What Are Common Mistakes to Avoid When Filing a Hurricane Damage Insurance Claim?

 Is It a Mistake to Give a Recorded Statement to My Insurance Company After a Hurricane?

 Providing a recorded statement is frequently a policy requirement, and refusing to do so can itself be used against your claim.
 The mistake is providing one without preparation and legal guidance.
 Insurance adjusters are trained interviewers.
-The questions they ask are designed to elicit specific information that can be used to characterize the timing, cause, or extent of damage in ways that support the insurer’s position rather than yours.
+The questions they ask are designed to elicit specific information to characterize the timing, cause, or extent of damage in ways that support the insurer’s position rather than yours.

 Statements about when you first noticed damage, what the property looked like before the storm, and what repairs you have or haven’t performed are all standard topics in recorded statements and all areas where an unprepared homeowner can inadvertently weaken their claim.